amixofus/amixofus.github.io/content/english/pages/privacy-policy.md

 ---
-title: "Privacy"
+title: "PRIVACY POLICY"
 # meta title
-meta_title: ""
+meta_title: "privacy policy"
 # meta description
-description: "This is meta description"
+description: "This page contains information about our policy towards the privacy of our visitors."
 # save as draft
 draft: false
 ---